RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab05/README.md

 	}
     ```

 1. Now that we have our API service implementation, we can try to test this locally.
-Navigate back to the **Manage commands" view and execute the `run spring-boot` script.
+Navigate back to the **Manage commands** view and execute the `run spring-boot` script.
 Click the **Run** button.

     ![00-local-testing.png](images/00-local-testing.png)